ClaytonHughes/d-tut/source/memory.rst

     std.gc.enable()

 The reverse solution would be to adapt the garbage collector to the application.
-D allows to replace the garbage collector by the application to optimize for specific scenarios.
+D allows the application to replace the garbage collector to optimize for specific scenarios.
 The current garbage collector is not as good as e.g. the Hotspot JVMs.